uniQIndividual/zstd-jsonl-filter/README.md

 zstd-jsonl-filter uses rayon for parallelization across files.
 This means it decompresses one file per thread at once.
 If you have less files than suggested threads, you will not see any speedup.
 You can set the maximum number of threads ``max_threads``.

 Matching is performed via regex because it was significantly faster than parsing each JSON.
+It uses the regex crate implementation which runs in linear time.
 This depends on what you have to work with, adjust as needed.

 ### Memory